A jackknife bias correction for nonlinear network data models with fixed effects: Introduction

-In this paper, I consider the estimation of dyadic models, where the presence of unobserved heterogeneity is accounted for by two sets of agent-specific fixed effects -- a sender and a receiver effect.
-The fixed effects approach is appealing as it does not require strong assumptions about the unobserved component as in random effects models.
-In addition, the network setting does not suffer from the `fixed $T$' issues of panel data, since we observe every agent interacting with $N-1$ other agents in the network, so that fixed effect estimates are consistent.
-However, the large number of fixed effects (proportional to the square root of the sample size) does create an incidental parameter problem \citep{Neyman1948}.
-This paper proposes a jackknife approach to bias correction, which has a number of benefits over existing methods.
-Importantly, the jackknife is easily adaptable to a range of settings, including models for non-binary outcome variables.
-Additionally, since the jackknife estimates all of the parameters in the model, including the fixed effects, it is possible to construct estimates of average effects and counterfactual outcomes.
-I also show how the jackknife can be used to bias correct averages over functions of multiple observations (e.g. dyads or triads in the network), which I show is useful for constructing specification test statistics, such as tests for the presence of certain strategic interactions like reciprocity or transitivity.
+In this paper, I consider the estimation of dyadic models in which the presence of unobserved heterogeneity is accounted for by two sets of agent-specific fixed effects -- a sender and a receiver effect.
+Allowing for heterogeneity using fixed effects is appealing as it does not require strong assumptions about the unobserved component as in random effects models.
+The large number of fixed effect parameters (proportional to the square root of the sample size) creates an incidental parameters problem \citep{Neyman1948}.
+This paper proposes a jackknife approach to bias correction that is based on combining the full-sample estimate with an average over various subsample estimators.
+I demonstrate the consistency and asymptotic normality of the jackknife estimator under asymptotic sequences in which a single network grows in size.
+To do this, I extend the asymptotic expansions for two-way fixed effects models derived by \citet{Fernandez-Val2016} to higher-order.
+In the binary outcome setting, the assumptions imply that the network is `dense', in the sense that the degree of each agent remains proportional to the total number of agents.

-I demonstrate the consistency and asymptotic normality of the jackknife estimator under asymptotic sequences in which a single network grows in size, while the network remains `dense'.
-The network model I consider is one in which agents make bilateral decisions about link-specific outcomes, independently of other relationships.
-This type of dyadic model (a \emph{dyad} is a pair of agents) has received much attention in the literature, because of its tractability and its ability to replicate some key features of observed networks.
-In particular, it allows for: \emph{homophily}, the tendency of agents to form stronger ties with other agents that are similar to them; and \emph{degree heterogeneity}, where the number/strength of links in the networks can vary substantially across nodes.